andjhop/llk/README.md

 * `NewEmpty(v any)` A parser that always succeeds with the value v
 * `NewTerm(category rune)` A parser that only succeeds for the given category

-To ease the creation of primitives, the following shorthands for creating terminal parsers are
+To ease the creation of primitives, the following shorthands for creating `Term` or terminal parsers are
 available:

 * `Text()` A parser which parses a unicode character